 The universal biophilic response adults have to the natural environment is especially pronounced in children.
 They feel the connection to -- and disconnection from -- the natural world more acutely than adults do.
-With more and more outside, unstructured playtime decreasing, children are increasingly disconnected from the natural world.
-This disconnection leads to fewer children who engage with nature and all the associated mental and physical issues that accompany a sedentary life lead inside.
+With less and less outdoor, unstructured playtime, children are increasingly disconnected from the natural world.
+This disconnection leads to fewer children who engage with nature and more that suffer from mental and physical issues that accompany a sedentary lifestyle.

 How Nature Helps

 Spending time outside encourages children to play, explore, and learn.
 A study published in the journal Environment and Behavior found that encouraging and supporting outdoor activities in children turns them into adults that continue the behavior of spending time outdoors.
-As with adults, spending time in nature instills our children with a positive sense of mental well-being.
+As with adults, spending time in nature instills our children with a positive sense of mental well-being and respect for the natural world.

 |ASLA 2010 Professional General Design Honor Award, Nueva School, Hillsborough, California, Andrea Cochran Landscape Architecture / Image credit: Marion Brenmer